erg-lang/erg/doc/zh_CN/syntax/type/07_patch.md

 assert "to kebab case".to_kebab_case() == "to-kebab-case"
 ```

-If multiple patches are defined, some of them may result in duplicate implementations.
+If multiple 修补程序 are defined, some of them may result in duplicate implementations.

 ```python
 # foo.er